Ranking Deluxe Resorts at Disney World

 4. Disney’s Beach Club Resort

 The Yacht & Beach Club dining is generally strong, with standout options at every level, all of which edge or clearly surpass those at BoardWalk Inn.
 The highlight is Yachtsman Steakhouse–steaks bigger than your head being another thing people who are awesome like.
 Beaches & Cream is also beloved among fans, but the reputation is better than the reality.
 The lack of a compelling counter service option is a downside to the dining scene, but even that has improved of late with upgrades to Beach Club Marketplace.
+It’s now better than the marketplace at Yacht Club.

 Walking distance proximity to Epcot’s World Showcase is another big draw.
-In the end, unlike the Magic Kingdom Area Resorts, which are all clearly distinguishable from one another in objective terms, so much of the Epcot Area Resorts comes down to personal preference due to shared amenities and walking distance proximity to one another.
+In the end, unlike the Magic Kingdom Area Resorts, which are all clearly distinguishable from one another in objective terms, so much of the EPCOT Area Resorts comes down to personal preference due to shared amenities and walking distance proximity to one another.
 If we’re being honest: my infatuation with Beach Club is probably part of why it sits in the #4 spot here, whereas both Yacht Club and BoardWalk Inn–very similar resorts–rank lower.

 3. Disney’s Polynesian Village Resort

 This is the ranking that has us the most anxious.
-As of right now, the Poly is our #3 resort at Walt Disney World, and that’s even as construction on the new tower at the Polynesian begins on the periphery of the current resort’s grounds.
-For now, that work is not visible or audible from most guest rooms.
+As of right now, the Poly is our #3 resort at Walt Disney World, and that’s even as construction on the new tower at the Polynesian occurs on the periphery of the current resort’s grounds.
+However, there’s nothing to say that’s the only construction that’ll occur at the Polynesian now or in the future.

-However, there’s nothing to say that’s the only construction that’ll occur at the Polynesian in 2023.
 The resort infrastructure will need to accommodate hundreds of additional rooms, and it’s likely other modernizations will occur to the existing buildings to help them blend together better.
-If this does happen, it’s likely to be in the second half of this year or in 2024.
+If those changes aren’t made, the resort could become even more crowded and overwhelmed than it already is.
 So for now, the Polynesian remains our third-favorite Deluxe Resort, and #1 monorail loop option.

 The Poly ranks so highly because it does an excellent job at keeping one foot in the past, paying homage to both its own legacy and those of kitschy tiki resorts of a bygone era.
 Since its reimagining a few years ago, it also feels like a modern luxury resort, with updated amenities, grounds, dining, and an improved pool, among other things.
 Guest rooms are also spacious and nice, and have been given Disney character–quite literally–during the recent redesign.
 (See our Review, Photos & Video: New Moana Rooms at Polynesian Village Resort.)

-However, not all of the changes at the Poly in the last several years have been for the better.
+Not all of the changes at the Poly in the last several years have been for the better.
 The removal of the waterfall in the lobby was a mistake, and the grounds lost some of their lushness in the process.
 However, the modernization of the resort has done wonders for it.
 The resort’s biggest shortcomings are its high price point, loudness of the lobby during peak times, and the lack of a true Signature Restaurant.
 Dining at Disney’s Polynesian Resort is solid, it could use something high end.

 The Polynesian brings a lot to the table with its theme, which feels like a dose of tropical tiki culture in a laid-back, high-end setting.
 From Trader Sam’s to ‘Ohana to the vibrant, kitschy decor abounds throughout the Poly.
 It just exudes a sense of island fun that is unique among Walt Disney World hotels and has led the Poly to have a loyal following.
 Its location near the Magic Kingdom makes it appealing to families, but really, it’s an alluring hotel for just about any demographic from kids to retirees.